henrik/octopress/source/_posts/2015-10-10-how-to-expect-to-in-elixir.markdown

 Expect.to(4, 5, 6, {Expect, 1, 2, 3})
 ```

+and so on.

 ## Minimal `expect(…).to` implementation

-This is how you might implement a minimal version of the above:
+This is how you might implement a minimal version of `expect(…).to`:

 ``` elixir
 defmodule Expect do